craigwconway/joybox/README.md

+# Joybox
-# Joybox - A jukebox concept utilizing a Raspberry Pi with PN532 NFC module to control music playback with small toys.
+A digital jukebox concept utilizing small toys to control music selection and playback

 ## Pre-requisites

- - RaspberryPi 3 or 4 controller board
+ - RaspberryPi 3 or 4, or compatible
- - PN532 NFC HAT
+ - PN532 module
  - Python 3

+ ## Configuration
+  - Configure the pins on the NFC HAT to use `spi`
+  - Use `raspi-config` to configure the pi for `i2c`

 ## Installation
  - Joybox project should be located at `/home/pi/joybox`